Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 7.0.5 =
+= 7.0.6 =
-* Improved event schedule functions
+* Added option to edit the contents of Exit Intent
-* Minor visual improvements
+* Improved how prices are displayed - will match the default WooCommerce currency settings
-* Fixed abandoned cart table footer Bulk delete feature
+* Fixed tax rounding issue

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).